mbakhtar/iste-plants-pollinators-v1/plantsnpollinators.md

 })
 ```
 ## Step 13
-Congratulations on completing the code.
-Click ``|Download|`` and test.
+Click ``|Download|`` and test your code.
-Go back to the lesson for more activities and extensions.
+Congratulations on completing your Plants and Pollinator Project! - Go back to the lesson for more activities and extensions.